 In March 2019, following scoring of the third round of SMART SCALE projects, the RVTPO Policy Board requested staff to develop a historical and comparative analysis of its performance.
 The full analysis can be found here.

 Also in 2019, the RVTPO developed a new process whereby localities request SMART SCALE projects.
-A Candidate Project Request Form for RVTPO SMART SCALE Applications must be submitted by 5:00 p.m. on November 15, 2019 at this link.
+A Candidate Project Request Form for RVTPO SMART SCALE Applications is required by all applicants seeking the RVTPO to apply for SMART SCALE on their behalf.
+In December 2019, the RVTPO Board is presented all requests; and in February 2020, will determine which projects to pursue.

 In December 2019, the RVTPO Policy Board is presented all requests; and in January 2020, the Policy Board will determine which projects to pursue.